 My knowledge of Kenneth Kaunda has taught me that there is an affirmative answer to be returned to such questions for he operates according to a rigidity of moral principle which could well be cold and repulsive if it were not shot through with great humanity.
 It is not easy to take one's stand openly for morality in politics without appearing priggish or Olympian.
-It is possibly Kenneth Kaunda's greatest attribute that he has shown that goodness can be attractive.24 founded on Kaunda's personal sacrifices and strict moral principles, which mirror his unwavering dedication to the course of Northern Rhodesian independence, which he situates on humanistic principles.
-In the review of Kaunda's autobiography, Zambia Shall be Free, Robert Rotberg notes that Kaunda makes this moral dedication obvious when he foreswore "smoking, drinking and eating of meat"25, in order to identify with the neglect, maltreatment and denials meted out to the Rhodesian blacks in Central African Federation by the white settlers.
+It is possibly Kenneth Kaunda's greatest attribute that he has shown that goodness can be attractive.

+Consequently, it is not a surprise that, from this position, Morris easily debunks the popular aphorism that politics is a dirty game, and goes on to postulate the morality of Kaunda's political ideology and subsequent actions.
+He posits that these actions are founded on Kaunda's personal sacrifices and strict moral principles, which mirror his unwavering dedication to the course of Northern Rhodesian independence, which he situates on humanistic principles.
+In the review of Kaunda's autobiography, Zambia Shall be Free, Robert Rotberg notes that Kaunda makes this moral dedication obvious when he foreswore "smoking, drinking and eating of meat", in order to identify with the neglect, maltreatment and denialsmeted out to the Rhodesian blacks in Central African Federation by the white settlers.
 J.G.
-Markham equally accepts this inflexibility in Kaunda's moral beliefs and actions but adds that this was rather reminiscent of his father, who also being a missionary, school master and a strong disciplinarian, was "determined to mold his children according to strict Christian principles".26 Kenneth Kaunda had a very deep Christian background.
+Markham equally accepts this inflexibility in Kaunda's moral beliefs and actions but adds that this was rather reminiscent of his father, who also being a missionary, school master and a strong disciplinarian, was "determined to mold his children according to strict Christian principles".
+26 Kenneth Kaunda had a very deep Christian background.
 And being a Christian, as Morris avers, means that "for him a principle is once and for all, and he must testify to it not by pious prating but personal sacrifice.
 He imposes his abstention on no one else nor does he make it a public issue.
-It is his quiet, personal witness; his way of identifying himself with even the minor sufferings of others".27
+It is his quiet, personal witness; his way of identifying himself with even the minor sufferings of others".
+27